Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

+(ii) a state immediately before the final Alice's measurement of the solution, which is the superposition of tensor product, each a problem-setting multiplying the corresponding solution.

+In other words, provided that we change the size of the quantum registers, the diagrams developed for Grover algorithm hold for the process of solving any oracle problem.

+The only possible difference with respect to Grover's case is that the solution is a non-invertible function of the problem-setting.

+This difference is eliminated by thinking that Alice, at the end, measures both the content of register $A$, which contains the solution, and that of register $B$, which contains the problem-setting.
+This is legitimate since this Alice's measurement of the content of $B$ occurs after the unitary part of her problem solving action, namely when the reason for hiding from her the problem-setting has fallen.

+The time-symmetrization of this process requires that, in each time-symmetrization instance, the two measurements of the content of register $B$ -- the initial measurement made by Bob and the final one made by Alice \footnote{ Alice's measurement of the solution is redundant with her measurement of the problem-setting and can be ignored. } -- reduce to two partial measurements that evenly and non-redundantly contribute to the selection of the problem-setting and the corresponding solution.
+Eventually, we should take the quantum superposition of all the time-symmetrization instances.

-Therefore the requirement of evenly sharing the selection of the pair of correlated measurement outcomes between the initial and final measurements becomes that of splitting the initial measurement into two partial measurements that evenly and non redundantly contribute to selecting both the problem-setting and the solution of the problem.
-Alice knows in advance the information selected by either measurement.
-One can see that also this holds for any oracle problem.
-Taking it into account yields the following \textit{advanced knowledge rule}:
+Let us further introduce a simplification.
+Since the reduced density operator of register $B$ remains unaltered throughout the unitary part of Alice's action, any final measurement of a content of $B$ on the part of Alice can be anticipated to the time of the initial measurement.
+The requirement of evenly sharing between the initial Bob's measurement and the final Alice's measurement the selection of the pair of correlated measurement outcomes can be replaced by that of splitting the initial measurement of the content of register $B$ into two partial measurements that evenly and non redundantly contribute to selecting the problem-setting and the corresponding solution.
+In each time-symmetrization instance, Alice knows in advance the information selected by either partial measurement.
+Taking this into account yields the following \textit{advanced knowledge rule} that holds for any oracle problem:

 \textit{We should split the initial measurement of the problem-setting} \textit{ in a state of maximal indetermination of it into two partial measurements that evenly and non-redundantly contribute to the selection of the problem-setting} \textit{ and the corresponding solution}\textit{.
 Alice knows in advance the information}\textit{ acquired by either partial measurement.
 The number of queries needed to solve the oracle problem in an optimal quantum way is that needed to solve it in an optimal logical (classical) way given the advanced knowledge in question.}